dave-in-dayton/IEEE-P4001-Algorithms-and-Documents/README.md

-Supplemental code and documents for IEEE P4001 research publication "A simulation method for selection of hyperspectral response function metrics".
+Supplemental code and documents for IEEE P4001 research publication "Selection of robust metrics for the position and width of hyperspectral response functions via a simulation approach".

 August 1, 2024